Bridges, Hornets hold off short-handed Lakers, 117-114

 Lakers: Were outscored 58-38 in the paint.

 Hornets: Mason Plumlee had a season-high 17 rebounds.
 Plumlee was called for defensive 3 seconds twice in the same possession in the second half. ...
-Cody Martin had a remarkable block on Westbrook, chasing him down the lane and beating the shot off the glass from behind.
+Cody Martin had a remarkable block on Westbrook in the second half, chasing him down the lane and beating the shot off the glass from behind.

 UP NEXT